 These days’ majority of the ports around the world have dedicated Container Terminals which specialise in the handling of containers loaded on some of the big ULCV (Ultra Large Container Vessel)..

-Currently the Top 10 container ports in the world are :
+Below are the Top 10 container ports in the world :

 The term Terminal is also extensively used to identify inland locations to where goods are transported from the port using rail and road modes..